Skechers Just Dropped Extra Cushiony Slides, So Even Your Poolside Look Can Be Comfy AF

-Skechers x LINE FRIENDS' Sliders Features Plush Foam Footbeds For A Comfier Summer Stroll
+Skechers & LINE FRIENDS' Sliders Features Plush Foam Footbeds For A Comfier Summer Stroll

 While dodging the summer heat, shoppers can select a pair of slides from the limited edition collection baring the faces of Brown The Bear, Cony The Rabbit, Sally The Chick and Brown’s baby sister bear, Choco.
 Each character shoe comes in an colorful assortment of navy, sky blue, white, and hot pink.